Introduction

 There you have it, a Rust-friendly binding for your D-Bus service!

-busctl is part of systemd.
+is part of systemd

-Writing a server interface
+Writing a service interface

-We will first discuss the need to associate a service name with the server.
-Then we are going to manually handle incoming messages using the low-level API.
-Finally, we will present the ObjectServer higher-level API and some of its more advanced concepts.
+We will first discuss the need to associate a service name with the service.
+Then we are going to

 Taking a service name